TomasBoda/agent-lang/thesis.md

 }
 ```
 Whereas in the parser module each method returned a part of the AST as the descendant of the `ParserValue` interface, the runtime module uses an abstract interface called `RuntimeValue` representing the actual value of each data type, such as a numeric literal or a boolean literal.
 Notice that the `evaluateObjectDeclaration` and `evaluateVariableDeclaration` methods are of type `void` and they do not return anything.
 That is because both object declaration and variable declaration are statements.
 In the `objectDeclaration` method, the final step is to save the evaluated agent to the `output: InterpreterOutput` variable, which after the evaluation of the program is returned by the `run` method.

+The runtime module is not responsible for stepping throigh the simulation.
+The `run` method takes the step as the parameter and performs one evaluation of a single simulation step.
+The stepping functionality is implemented in the interpreter module discussed in following chapters.

 To better understand the evaluation of expressions from the AST, below is the implementation of the `evaluateBinaryExpression` method:
 ```ts